jwiedeman/BlueFrogAnalytics/_articles/shopify-google-ads-conversiontracking.md

 ---
-title: Shopify Google Ads conversion tracking
+title: Google Ads conversion tracking
 subtitle: This document covers the setup and options of theme feature described in the article title
 author: Joshua Wiedeman
 tags: [setup]